5G-ERA/Reference-NetApp/src/python/era_5g_object_detection_distributed_interface/README.md

 # era_5g_object_detection_distributed_interface

-Implementation of distributed variant of object detector NetApp interface.
+Implementation of distributed variant of object detector 5G-ERA Network Application interface.
 Requires the opencv to be compiled with the support of Gstreamer.

 ## Reference implementation

-The reference implementation of the NetApp interface is provided in the file era_5g_object_detection_distributed_interface/interface.py.
+The reference implementation of the 5G-ERA Network Application interface is provided in the file era_5g_object_detection_distributed_interface/interface.py.

 ## Installation